Ammonia: Electrochemical

 The electrochemical synthesis of ammonia involves the reductive formation of lithium nitride, which can be protonated to ammonia, given a proton source.
 The first use of this chemistry was reported in 1930, where lithium solutions in ethanol were used to produce ammonia at pressures of up to 1000 bar, with ethanol acting as the proton source.
 Beyond simply mediating proton transfer to the nitrogen reduction reaction, ethanol has been found to play a multifaceted role, influencing electrolyte transformations and contributing to the formation of the solid electrolyte interphase, which enhances overall reaction efficiency.

 In 1994, Tsuneto et al. used lithium electrodeposition in tetrahydrofuran to synthesize ammonia at more moderate pressures with reasonable Faradaic efficiency.
 Subsequent studies have further explored the ethanol–tetrahydrofuran system for electrochemical ammonia synthesis.

 In 2020, a solvent-agnostic gas diffusion electrode was shown to improve nitrogen transport to the reactive lithium.
 NH3 production rates of up to 30 ± 5 nmol/(s⋅cm^{2}) and Faradaic efficiencies of up to 47.5 ± 4% at ambient temperature and 1 bar pressure were achieved.

 In 2021, it was demonstrated that ethanol could be replaced with a tetraalkyl phosphonium salt.
 The study observed NH3 production rates of 53 ± 1 nmol/(s⋅cm^{2}) at 69 ± 1% Faradaic efficiency experiments under 0.5 bar hydrogen and 19.5 bar nitrogen partial pressure at ambient temperature.
 Technology based on this electrochemistry is being developed for commercial fertiliser and fuel production.

 In 2022, ammonia was produced via the lithium mediated process in a continuous-flow electrolyzer also demonstrating the hydrogen gas as proton source.
-The study synthesized ammonia at 61 ± 1% Faradaic efficiency at a current density of −6 mA/cm^{2} at 1 bar and room temperature.
+The study synthesised ammonia at 61 ± 1% Faradaic efficiency at a current density of −6 mA/cm^{2} at 1 bar and room temperature.